 “creates opportunities for scientists in any part of the world to do any kind of experiments they want.”

 Kits now are available via mail order.
-In the rush to apply it, many “researchers” do not fully appreciate the danger and potential negative consequence.
+In the rush to apply it, many “researchers” do not fully appreciate the danger and potential negative consequences.
 Samples of potentially lethal pathogens are included in many of these mail order CRISPR-Cas9 kits.

 Writing in Scientific American, author Annie Sneed remarked,